 Men also run the risk of infertility.

-Additionally, both genders can develop complications such as reactive arthritis (aka Reiter Syndrome).
-This is where the urethra, joints and eyes become inflamed.
+Regardless of gender, anyone can develop complications such as reactive arthritis (Reiter Syndrome).
+This is where the urethra, joints, and eyes become inflamed.

-Symptoms of chlamydia contracted through anal sex may include a painful bum and anal discharge.
+Symptoms contracted through anal sex may include a painful bum and anal discharge.